Basic principles of complaints

 Dealer procedure

 The seller must first decide whether to accept the complaint.
 At this stage, he does not yet assess the defects, but focuses on the general requirements for the possibility of exercising rights under defective performance.
 The seller usually decides whether to accept the claim immediately, but in more complex cases he has a deadline of 3 days.
-The 30-day period for dealing with the complaint then starts.
+The complaint procedure must be settled by law within 30 days of the complaint being lodged.
+If the complaint procedure does not take place within the statutory time limit, the customer is entitled to a refund.

-He can only reject the defect on the grounds provided for by law:
+The seller can only reject the defect on the grounds specified by law:

-- If you are complaining to a trader other than the one who sold you the goods.
+- If you are making a claim with a business other than the one that sold you the goods.

-- If you are complaining about defects that you knew about and were warned about when you made the contract.
+- If you are claiming for defects that you knew about and were notified of when you entered into the contract.

 - If the defect you are claiming is due to your damage to the item or your failure to follow the manual.